julianhamre/listloc/README.md

 ```

 - Recursively scans UTF-8 source files in the given directory for listing declarations.
-- Each listing is extracted to a `.listing` file inside a `listings/` directory located next to its source file.
+- Each listing is extracted to a `.listing` file inside a `listings/` directory, which by default will be located in your current working directory.
 - `--prune`: Deletes any stale `.listing` files that no longer match any listings in the source files.
 - `--verbose`: Prints each file extracted from and every file or directory created or deleted.
+- `--local-listing-dirs`: Create a `listings/` directory in each subdirectory containing at least one listing declaration.

 ### Clear Listings